 Ways to Transform Resistance (Getting into Flow)

-There are numerous ways to transform resistance.
+There are numerous ways to transform creative resistance.
 One way is by placing our attention fully on the entire body at once, and then consciously letting go of any tightness or anything that feels out of balance.

-The fundamental cause of resistance is the conceptual, thinking, ‘monkey mind.’
+The fundamental cause of creative resistance is the conceptual, thinking, ‘monkey mind.’
 Once we get some space, some distance from this mind, by switching to our tactile awareness, resistance is easily identified and released.
-If it comes up, we can just say, ok, that’s resistance – interesting, and let it go, and go back to the felt sense.
+If it comes up, we can just say, ok, that’s creative resistance – interesting, and let it go, and go back to the felt sense.

-Resistance can also be instantly transformed once it is recognized, by self-love, because self-love involves merging with all aspects of oneself, becoming whole and complete.
+Creative resistance can also be instantly transformed once it is recognized, by self-love, because self-love involves merging with all aspects of oneself, becoming whole and complete.
 Creative resistance, which is based on fear, relies on an apparent separation of parts of oneself.
 By merging all parts of oneself in a meditative state, there is no longer any fear or resistance, and as long as we can maintain this powerful state to even a small degree in normal waking life, resistance will likely not be much of a problem.

 Staying in the Felt Sense

 The felt sense invariably leads to our Flow.
 By staying in the felt sense and letting go of thoughts as they come up, we train ourselves to be in the Flow.
 This is relatively easy to do, but it may take some time to really get into it and stay there.